-U.K. police identify body of slain woman in a case that’s shocked a nation
+British police officer charged with murder in missing woman’s kidnapping and killing

 He added: “I also recognize the wider concerns that have been raised, quite rightly, about the safety of women in public spaces in London and also elsewhere in the country.”

-The case as touched a chord with women across the country, with many demanding change.
+The case has struck a chord with women across the country, with many demanding change.
 In the days after Everard’s disappearance, women have taken to social media to share their own experiences and fears about their personal safety and walking alone.

 Caitlin Moran, an author and journalist, tweeted: “Being a woman: my “outside” day finishes at sundown.
 If I haven’t taken the dog for a walk/jogged by then, I can't.
 In the winter, it often means the choice between exercise and work.
 Today, I had to stop work at 4 to exercise.
 My husband worked until 6, and is now off for a run.”